jhaakma/ModPackager/README.md

 #### morrowind_path
 This is the path to the Morrowind installation folder.
 This is required if you are updating the version.txt file or are copying files using the `contents` field.

+### timestamps (Optional)
+A list of files that need their timestamps reset.
+This is important for ESM/ESP files as Morrowind uses timestamps for load order and git doesn't store timestamp information.
+Go to https://www.unixtimestamp.com/ to convert the "Modified" time on your ESP file to a UNIX timestamp.

+You should only have to set this once.

 ## Github Integration